LLNL/UnifyFS/docs/overview.rst

 The user application is linked with the UnifyFS client library and perhaps a high-level I/O library, like HDF5, ADIOS, or PnetCDF.

-Each UnifyFS server runs as a process on a compute node in the job allocation.
+A UnifyFS server process runs on each compute node in the job allocation.
 The UnifyFS server handles the I/O requests from the UnifyFS library.
 The UnifyFS server uses ECP `Mochi <https://mochi.readthedocs.io/en/latest>`_